c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 rewrite the whole app from scratch.
 For example, using a Web server other than Undertow requires just a few configuration tweaks---picture rubbing off Undertow from the diagram and follow the arrows to see what would be affected.
-Ditching HornetQ would take slightly more work as some of the code in `q` would need to change.
+Ditching Artemis would take slightly more work as some of the code in `q` would need to change.
 Moving away from Spring?
 A bit more involved, but still doable.